turris-cz/user-docs/docs/hw/mox/rescue-modes.md

     But even so, you can use that card to provide system image and use this mode to reflash the card itself.

-Download the latest version of Turris MOX image form
+Download the latest version of Turris MOX image from
 <https://repo.turris.cz/hbs/medkit/mox-medkit-latest.tar.gz>.
 Save the
 file `mox-medkit-latest.tar.gz` to USB flash drive or micro SD card to the root directory.
 The Turris MOX router supports following filesystems: **ext4, Btrfs